 Adversaries (or targets) have "Bullseye Criteria" that need to be met in order to successfully hit a target.
 These criteria will change throughout the game.
-Bullseye's will be achieved with your Shot Dice (Six-Sided).
-There are 6 symbols on the sides of the dice that can make a bullseye (shown below).
+Bullseye's will be achieved with your Shot Dice.
+There are 5 symbols on the sides of the dice that can make a Bullseye (six sides shown below).

 Those are the basics, but it won't always be so simple.
 For example, for the encounter above "The Stalker" there are 2 symbols listed under the character art.
 This indicates that only 2 icons (sides of the dice) can make a bullseye.

 Accuracy signifies how easy it is to hit a target, hence, how many "Shot Dice" you can roll during a Set.
-We'll go over Sets, Finesse, Wild Shots and Bonuses are all detailed in the rulebook (see below).
+Sets, Finesse, Wild Shots and Bonuses are all detailed in the rulebook (see below).

 Most of the time Hildegard can shoot enemies from afar and stay out of harm's way.
 But that won't always be the case.
 When it's time for a scrap you will engage in a Face-Off!